yuutayamada/mykie-el/README.md

 # Mykie.el | Command multiplexer

 Do you have enough keybinds in Emacs?
 No?
-Then this program strong help you to add other functions to **a single** keybind.
+Then this program strong helps you to add other functions to **a single** keybind.

 ## Installation